E2Edev: Benchmarking Large Language Models in End-to-End Software Development Task: Experiment

 \textbf{Evaluation Metrics}.
-We propose a systematic evaluation protocol for E2ESD, involving both \textbf{code effectiveness} (\textit{how well the generated code meets user requirements}) and \textbf{generation efficiency} (\textit{how is the cost and time of the code generation process}).
-As for code effectiveness, the evaluation metrics include: (1) \uline{Req.
-Acc}, the proportion of requirements successfully validated by all their corresponding test cases across a project, which measures the requirement-level accuracy; (2) \uline{Test Acc}, the proportion of all passed test cases across a project, which measures the test-level accuracy; (3) \uline{Balanced Score}, a weighted combination of \textit{Req.
+For comprehensive evaluation, we assess \textbf{code effectiveness} (how well the generated code meets user requirements) and \textbf{generation efficiency} (the cost and time of code generation). {Effectiveness is averaged over three runs per task, while efficiency is measured from a single run due to negligible variance.} For \textbf{code effectiveness}, we evaluate how well a generated project satisfies requirements at two levels. { (1) \uline{Req.
+Acc} measures the fraction of requirements that are fully satisfied across a project, i.e., all test cases associated with a requirement pass; (2) \uline{Test Acc} measures the fraction of all test cases that pass across a project; } (3) \uline{Balanced Score}, a weighted combination of \textit{Req.
 Acc} and \textit{Test Acc} to mitigate bias from varying test case granularity per requirement.
-Additionally, generation efficiency is assessed using the following three metrics: (1) \uline{Cost (USD)}, the average API pricing for LLM token usage; (2) \uline{Carbon Footprint (CO\textsubscript{2})}, the average carbon footprint for generating one project; (3) \uline{Duration}, the average wall-clock time for project generation.
-Metric details are presented in Appendix \ref{impl_metric}.
+Additionally, generation efficiency is assessed using the following three metrics: (1) \uline{Cost (USD)}, the average API pricing for LLM token usage \textbf{per project}; (2) \uline{Carbon Footprint (CO\textsubscript{2})}, the average carbon footprint for generating one project; (3) \uline{Duration}, the average wall-clock time for project generation.
+Metric details are presented in Appendix~\ref{impl_metric}.